Wildlife Husbandry Internship

 While Spanish-speaking individuals are valued at Alturas, it is not necessary to be fluent in Spanish to qualify for an internship.
 (Interns must be fluent in English!)

-While there are similarities in some of the tasks which befall both an intern and a volunteer, interns have the distinction of working quite closely with Alturas staff, especially with wildlife-related activities.
-Both interns and volunteers will be cleaning enclosures, feeding animals, collecting, making, and administering enrichment, and spending time in the emergency clinic, but there are a few extra duties expected of an intern.
-Interns will also conduct surveys of the surrounding wildlife by setting up infra-red cameras, assist in positive reinforcement training with sanctuary animals, and track two-toed sloths via radio which have been released on-site.
+While there are similarities in some of the tasks which befall both an intern and a volunteer, interns have the distinction of working quite closely with Alturas staff, and are given more responsibility.
+Both interns and volunteers will be cleaning enclosures, feeding animals, collecting, making, and administering enrichment, and helping out with daily tasks around the center.
+Wildlife interns will also be asked to assist with orphan care, rescues, releases and are encouraged to develope a research project.

 Because interns are expected to participate in in-depth tasks beyond what we expect of our volunteers, we believe one month is the minimum appropriate amount of time for an individual to learn our methods while still gaining experience beneficial to their future goals.